It has become a popular option for patients seeking significant weight loss in a simple procedure that requires no maintenance.

 Changes of Personality

 After weight loss surgery, patients tend to be less demanding.
-Is this a result of the therapy / counseling sessions required before and after the surgery?
+Is this a result of the therapy/counseling sessions required before and after the surgery?

-If you read enough about weight loss surgery, you will notice a fairly high incidence of divorce.
+If you read enough about weight loss surgery, you will notice a relatively high incidence of divorce.
 There are no clinical studies to support this, so do not assume this will happen to you.

 - Your partner may become insecure as you begin to lose weight and gain self-confidence.